-(e) Tree plans superimposed on a site development plan or plat for subdivisions creating three or more lots, shall include the location, number, size (cbh or circumference), and species with a scaled graphic representation of each Grand and Significant Tree, canopy size, and trunk location.
-(For example, a tree with 37” cbh would be illustrated showing 12’ radius of canopy) Such plans shall identify the location, number, size and species of all trees to be conserved in accord with this ordinance and those proposed for removal (including dead and diseased trees).
-Trees located within five (5) feet of other trees, and those located in wetland areas, may be designated in groups, with the predominant species, estimated number and average circumference indicated.
+(e) Tree Conservation and Replacement Plans, superimposed on a site development plan or plat for any proposed land development activity, shall include the location, number, size (CBH or DBH), and species with a scaled graphic representation of each Grand and Significant Tree, canopy size, and trunk location.
+(For example, a tree with 37” CBH would be illustrated showing 12’ radius of canopy) Such plans shall identify the location, number, size and species of all trees to be conserved in accord with this ordinance and those proposed for removal (including dead and diseased trees).
+Trees located within five (5) feet of other trees, and those located in wetland areas, may be designated in groups, with the predominant species, estimated number and average CBH indicated.

 (g) The Town Administrator shall notify the Tree Committee of the Town’s intent to remove a grand tree located on public property no less than ten (10) days in advance of a regularly scheduled Committee meeting.

-(1) In such cases, the Town shall submit a report detailing the results of an inspection and recommended maintenance by a registered forester or Certified Arborist.
+(h) In cases where a person or entity proposes removal of a public tree, the applicant or entity shall submit a report detailing the results of an inspection and recommended maintenance by a Certified Arborist.
 Such report may not be prepared or submitted by the person or entity seeking a contract to remove the tree.
 The report shall be based upon a visual, on-ground inspection and shall include as a minimum the following information:

-(a) Tree identification information, including species, cbh, and location in relationship to a street intersection or property address.
+(1) Tree identification information, including species, CDH or DBH, and location in relationship to a street intersection or property address.

-(b) Condition value as determined by an experienced arborist that has been trained on Tree Appraisal Methods and uses the rating system published in the current edition of the Guide for Plant Appraisal developed by the Council of Tree and Landscape Appraisers and published by the International Society of Arboriculture.
+(2) Condition value as determined by a certified arborist that has been trained on Tree Appraisal Methods and uses the rating system published in the current edition of the Guide for Plant Appraisal developed by the Council of Tree and Landscape Appraisers and published by the International Society of Arboriculture.